hugoestradas/cloud-101/README.md

 Cloud Practice ☁️ 💻
-Amazon Web Services and Microsoft Azure
+Amazon Web Services and Microsoft Azure.

 Prerequisites:
 * You need to install aws-cli in your local machine.